siahsiahy/Mini_AI_Pipeline/README.md

 ## 4. Reflection and Limitations

 From the results, the AI pipeline clearly outperforms the naïve baseline.
 The embedding-based approach is able to capture semantic information beyond surface-level keywords and make context-aware decisions.
 Using a pre-trained sentence embedding model allows good performance without expensive training from scratch.
 However, I think threshold selection is particularly important, as small changes can significantly affect the trade-off between accuracy and recall.
-The naïve baseline struggles with implicit spam messages and produces both false negatives and false positives.
-Accuracy alone is not sufficient to evaluate model quality, so precision, recall, and F1 score are more informative metrics.
-One limitation of this work is that the embedding model was not fine-tuned on the SMS dataset.
-With more time or computational resources, I would experiment with fine-tuning the embeddings or trying other classifiers.
+The naïve baseline works for implicit spam messages and shows false negatives and false positives.
+Accuracy is not sufficient to measure the quality of a model, so precision, recall and F1 score should be better indicators.
+A limitation of this work is that it was not manually tuned for the SMS data.
+With more time or more computational resources, I could work on fine-tuning the embeddings or the other classifiers.

 ---